 Objectives

-The overarching objective is to strengthen cooperation and coordination efforts in streamlining requirements and/or processes in support of marine tourism while maintaining appropriately protective levels of safety and environmental stewardship.
+The overarching objective is to gain knowledge on the status, trends and challenges in Artic marine tourism and assess the need for best practices guidelines in support of existing site-specific guidelines.

-Work package 1 objectives: Arctic Marine Tourism shipping analysis Work package 1:
+Work package 1 objectives: Arctic Marine Tourism knowledge and information

-Gather knowledge on the historic trends and status by analysing data on cruise ships and pleasure crafts in the Arctic and develop a report on the impacts of increased marine tourism in the Arctic with recommendations on next steps for approval by SAO’s at the 2021 Ministerial meeting.
+Gather knowledge on the status, trends and challenges in Artic marine tourism by analysing data from the ASTD database and develop a trends report in the Arctic with recommendations on next steps for approval by SAO’s at the 2021 Ministerial meeting.

-Enacting real change (e.g. AIS carriage) within the maritime community through e.g. communication to the IMO.Work package 2 objective: Framework for Best Practices Guidelines
+Enable real change (e.g. AIS carriage) within the maritime community through e.g. communication to the IMO.

+Explore the feasibility to conduct a survey to map the use and carriage of AIS by vessels not obligated to do so by IMO regulations.
+Subsequently the project can discuss potential recommendations to IMO in this regard.

+Work package 2 objective: Framework for Best Practice Guidelines

-Explore the need for the development of a standardized framework in the form of e.g. best practices toolkit for Arctic states and communities to use when considering developing site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure crafts by e.g.:
+Explore the need for the development of guidance materials in the form of e.g. best practices toolkit for Arctic states and communities to use as a framework when considering developing site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure crafts.

+Note: the Association of Arctic Cruise Ship Operators (AECO) has developed site-specific guidelines and coordination and collaboration will be sought as relevant to this project to ensure synergies with existing efforts in this regard.

 Scope and Approach

 The project has direct relevance to PAME’s Arctic Ship Traffic Data (ASTD) system, which contains detailed information about ships in the Arctic.

-The geographical scope will follow the ASTD geographical boundary of circumpolar scope – making the data to-be analyzed the first of its kind.
+The geographic scope of the project is left to each Arctic state to determine and should focus on areas of Arctic-specific nature.

-The project will contribute to PAME’s work on HFO as it could contribute to gathering information about emissions and other vectors of pollution (e.g. greywater) by cruise ships and, where appropriate, pleasure crafts.
+The project will contribute to PAME’s work on HFO, as it could contribute to gathering information about emissions and other vectors of pollution (e.g. greywater) by cruise ships and, where appropriate, pleasure crafts.

 Main Activities